 The company have yet to publish data supporting these claims.
 Nevertheless, Moderna officials also said that “Out of an abundance of caution,” they are launching a clinical program in which they will continue to test their vaccine’s effectiveness against new SARS-CoV-2 variants and that the company aim to increase the vaccine’s production of neutralizing titers against such variants.

 In a phase 1 clinical trial, Moderna will thus test whether accounting for strain-specific spike proteins would improve the vaccine’s effectiveness.

 The pharmaceutical company AstraZeneca and the Oxford Vaccine Group did not reply to MNT‘s request for comment regarding their vaccine’s effectiveness against the B.1.1.7 variant.

 While much of the news has focused on B.1.1.7, another new variant has emerged.
-First identified in South Africa, the B.1.351 variant also has the N501Y amino acid change in its spike protein.
+First identified in South Africa, the

 It also has two additional mutations in that region, prompting further concerns about how effective vaccination will be.
 A number of academic experts have told the Science Media Centre, in the U.K., that they believe that existing COVID-19 vaccines can combat this variant, however.

 With increased travel restrictions and heightened lockdowns throughout much of the world, how likely is it that these variants will become dominant across wider areas?

 “New variants with enhanced growth properties are a concern to everyone.
 The near-simultaneous appearance of two variants of concern in the U.K. and South Africa suggests that such events can occur in any setting,” Prof. Stoye told MNT.
 “Short of total separation between different countries, spread will almost inevitably occur.”